 Comment – The Third Draft Proposal contemplates significant enhancements of ICANN’s existing appeals mechanisms, including the IRP.
-It is proposed that the IRP will be available to TLD managers to challenge ICANN decisions including with respect to issues relating to the IANA functions (with the exception of ccTLD delegations and redelegations, which appeals mechanisms are to be developed by the ccTLD community post-transition, in coordination with other parties), and that the Empowered Community can use the IRP to challenge an ICANN Board decision if it believes that the ICANN Board is in breach of its Articles or Bylaws (for example, if the ICANN Board determines not to accept the decision of the Empowered Community to use one of its community powers or if the ICANN Board determines not to implement a recommendation of the IFR team).
+It is proposed that the IRP will be available to TLD managers to challenge ICANN decisions including with respect to issues relating to the IANA names function (with the exception of ccTLD delegations and redelegations, which appeals mechanisms are to be developed by the ccTLD community post-transition, in coordination with other parties), and that the Empowered Community can use the IRP to challenge an ICANN Board decision if it believes that the ICANN Board is in breach of its Articles or Bylaws (for example, if the ICANN Board determines not to accept the decision of the Empowered Community to use one of its community powers or if the ICANN Board determines not to implement a recommendation of the IFR team).

 The Third Draft Proposal does not explicitly contemplate that the IRP would hear claims relating to actions (or inactions) of PTI.
-The CWG-Stewardship final transition proposal requires an independent review process for issues relating to the IANA functions.
+The CWG-Stewardship final transition proposal requires an independent review process for issues relating to the IANA names function.
 This is intended to be a process that is independent of ICANN and PTI, and that would address actions (or inactions) of PTI.

 Conclusion – As we noted in our comment letter to the Second Draft Proposal, the Third Draft Proposal does not explicitly contemplate that the IRP would hear claims relating to actions (or inactions) of PTI.
-The IRP process contemplated by the Third Draft Proposal could be expanded to meet the CWG-Stewardship requirement that an independent review process be available for issues relating to the IANA functions.
+The IRP process contemplated by the Third Draft Proposal could be expanded to meet the CWG-Stewardship requirement that an independent review process be available for issues relating to the IANA names function.
 Alternatively, a different appeals mechanism could be created.
-In either event, additional work will need to be done to adequately satisfy this CWG-Stewardship requirement.
+In either event, the CCWG-Accountability Proposal must be revised to adequately satisfy this CWG-Stewardship requirement.

 Fundamental Bylaws

-The CWG-Stewardship final transition proposal contemplates that all the foregoing mechanisms will be provided for in the ICANN Bylaws as “fundamental bylaws.”
-A “fundamental bylaw” may only be amended with the prior approval of the Empowered Community and may require a higher approval threshold than typical bylaw amendments (for example, a supermajority vote).
+The CWG-Stewardship final transition proposal contemplates that all the foregoing mechanisms will be provided for in the ICANN Bylaws as “Fundamental Bylaws.”
+A “Fundamental Bylaw” may only be amended with the prior approval of the Empowered Community and may require a higher approval threshold than typical Bylaw amendments (for example, a supermajority vote).

-Comment – The Third Draft Proposal contemplates that the following, among others, would be made fundamental bylaws as part of Work Stream 1:
+Comment – The Third Draft Proposal contemplates that the following, among others, would be made Fundamental Bylaws as part of Work Stream 1:

-Each of the community powers (including in relation to ICANN and IANA Budgets, ICANN director removal/Board recall, and amendments to fundamental bylaws);
+Each of the community powers (including in relation to ICANN and PTI/IANA Budgets, ICANN Director removal/Board recall, and amendments to Fundamental Bylaws);

 The Empowered Community and the rules by which it is governed;